 - 14 pairs of socks

-- 1 pair of nicer shoes (for Shabbat and nights out)
+- 1 pair of nicer shoes for Shabbat

 - 1 Shabbat outfit (long skirt or dress with a nice blouse for women, nice khakis and a button down or polo shirt for men)